stefanofa/awesome/TOPICS.md

 ## embedders

-*   [firebase/genkit](https://github.com/firebase/genkit) - Google's multi-model AI framework in Javascript, Go and Python
+*   [firebase/genkit](https://github.com/firebase/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

 ## genkit

-*   [firebase/genkit](https://github.com/firebase/genkit) - Google's multi-model AI framework in Javascript, Go and Python
+*   [firebase/genkit](https://github.com/firebase/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

 ## multimodal

-*   [firebase/genkit](https://github.com/firebase/genkit) - Google's multi-model AI framework in Javascript, Go and Python

-## vector-database

-*   [firebase/genkit](https://github.com/firebase/genkit) - Google's multi-model AI framework in Javascript, Go and Python
+*   [firebase/genkit](https://github.com/firebase/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

 ## genai